RF safety and

 health effects of RF fields and about the key underlying

-question: do radio, television and wireless signals cause cancer?
+question: does exposure to radio, television and wireless signals lead to any kind of cancer?

 Amateur radio, broadcast radio and TV, cellphones